dmhenaopa/holbertonschool-higher_level_programming/0x00-python-hello_world/README.md

 + 6-concat.py: A Python script that print 'Welcome to Holberton School!'.
 + 7-edges.py: A Python script that print substrings of original string using index (strings can be indexed or subscripted).
 + 8-concat_edges.py: A Python script that print "object-oriented programming with Python" extracting substrings from a original string, using index.
++ 9-easter_egg.py: A Python script that prints "The Zen of Python", by TimPeters, followed by a new line.
 +